Tianyi0608/tianyizhang/_pages/about.md

   - /about/
   - /about.html
 ---
-I am in search of a Ph.D. position in Fall 2024, preferably in America.
+I am in search of a Ph.D. position in 2024, preferably in America.

+I am fascinated by reasoning and engaged in a project of causality described in pre- and post-conditions (referring to our <a href="https://tianyi0608.github.io/tianyizhang/files/proc2pddl.pdf">PROC2PDDL</a> paper).
+If you are interested in this, feel free to email me.
+I would be very glad to talk about it.&#128515;

 **<font size=5>Highest Education:</font>**